Graduate Internship Opportunities 2026-2027

 GRI: Conservation and Preservation

 The Conservation and Preservation department at the Getty Research Institute is responsible for the care of the GRI’s rare and unique research collections.
-Dating from the 15th century to the present, the collections include rare books, prints, large photographic holdings ranging from early processes to contemporary photographs, extensive archives, architectural drawings and architectural models, and video and audio recordings.
-The collection includes significant holdings of two dimensional and three-dimensional contemporary works.
+Dating from the 15th century to the present, the collections include rare books, prints, large photographic holdings ranging from early processes to contemporary photographs, extensive archives, architectural drawings and architectural models, and film, video, and audio recordings.
+The collection includes significant holdings of two- dimensional and three-dimensional contemporary works.
 The graduate intern will engage in conservation treatments and preventive conservation activities and will participate in exhibition preparation.
 Depending on the intern’s interests, treatment projects may involve a wide range of materials with a primary focus on paper-based materials.
 Preventive conservation activities may include construction of unique housing solutions, lighting research including microfading testing, collection surveys, and environmental monitoring.
 The intern will be encouraged to conduct research related to GRI collections, culminating in a paper, poster, or presentation.

-GRI: Exhibitions
+GRI: Library

 GRI: Getty Vocabulary Program

 The intern’s responsibilities and learning opportunities will include editorial and technical tasks related to the creation of the Art & Architecture Thesaurus ® (AAT), the Union List of Artist Names ® (ULAN), the Getty Thesaurus of Geographic Names ® (TGN), the Cultural Objects Name Authority ® (CONA), and the Getty Iconography Authority ™ (IA).
-Activities include evaluating, constructing, revising, and expanding new and existing terminologies for art and architecture, and processing contributions using OpenRefine and other technologies.
-Candidates will also solicit and develop new content that reflects diverse domains, with a focus on areas that the GRI has identified as enduring commitments, such as the African American Art History Initiative (AAAHI) and the Latin American and Latinx Art Initiative (LALAI), and selected international partners for multilingual expansion.
-They will receive insight into Linked Open Data and how vocabularies and their associated data are linked broadly in the outside world.
+Duties and activities include evaluating, constructing, revising, and diversifying new and existing terminologies for art and architecture, processing contributions from internal and external projects, using various technologies, and expanding the scope of the Vocabularies to make them more multicultural and multilingual.
+The intern will receive holistic training in creating useful metadata for museums across the globe and related to their own specializations.
+They will receive insight into how vocabularies and their associated data are used in retrieval and linked broadly in the outside world, including as Linked Open Data (LOD).

 The Getty Conservation Institute